Skip to content

 --summary "<An appropriate summary for the proposal, and a link to the forum post for further discussion, if possible>"

-Replacing (or removing) nodes in a subnet¶
+Replacing (or removing) nodes in a subnet

 There are situations where nodes need to be removed from subnets, such as for maintenance.
 Subnets are expected to maintain a certain size (number of nodes).
 Therefore, nodes cannot simply be removed from a subnet; new nodes must be added back into the subnet to maintain the required number.

+The ic-admin command for this is propose-to-change-subnet-membership but this command should NOT be invoked directly from ic-admin because it's necessary to consider the effect of node replacement on the subnet decentralization.
 The DRE tool will 1) find the optimal replacement for a node the given subnet, and 2) help you to review and submit the required NNS proposal.

 Typical usage would be like this: